-Candidates will also be asked questions that require them to apply this material to unfamiliar contexts and to apply knowledge from one area of the syllabus to knowledge of a different syllabus area.
+Candidates will also be asked questions which require them to apply this material to unfamiliar contexts and to apply knowledge from one area of the syllabus to knowledge of a different syllabus area.

-Questions testing these objectives will often begin with one of the following words: define, state, describe, explain, or outline (see Glossary of Terms Used in Science Papers).
+Questions testing these objectives will often begin with one of the following words: define, state, describe, explain or outline (see Glossary of Terms).

-B: Handling Information and Problem Solving
+B: Handling information and problem solving

-Candidates should be able, in words or using other written forms of presentation (i.e., symbolic, graphical, and numerical), to:
+Students should be able, in words or using other written forms of presentation (i.e. symbolic, graphical and numerical), to:

-- 1. locate, select, organize, and present information from a variety of sources - 2. translate information from one form to another - 3. manipulate numerical and other data - 4. use information to identify patterns, report trends, and draw inferences - 5. present reasoned explanations for phenomena, patterns, and relationships - 6. make predictions and hypotheses - 7. solve problems, including some of a quantitative nature.
+- 1. locate, select, organise and present information from a variety of sources - 2. translate information from one form to another - 3. manipulate numerical and other data - 4. use information to identify patterns, report trends and draw inferences - 5. present reasoned explanations for phenomena, patterns and relationships - 6. make predictions and hypotheses - 7. solve problems, including some of a quantitative nature.